dev-centr/templates/README.md

 # FoodTruckNerdz Developer Instructions

-> [!Note]
-> This repository holds settings files and instructions for setting up
-> your development workspace on your local machine.
-First, fork this
+This repository holds settings files and instructions for setting up your development workspace on your local machine.

-> repository to your personal GitHub account.
-Then Clone this repository
+1. First, fork this repository to your personal GitHub account.
+2. Then Clone your forked repository
+3. Then fork all other FTN repositories to your GitHub
-> first, then clone all other FTN repositories into it, on your local dev
+4. Then clone all forked FTN repositories into the local folder.
-> machine.

 ## Why?